 If you wish to travel further afield, Constable Country and the Dedham Vale is less than half an hour down the A12 and to the west Anglesey Abbey and the Newmarket Horse Racing Museum and National Stud can add variety to your visit.

-Snape Maltings offers a wonderful shopping opportunity and there are Farmers Markets in the area most weekends.
+Snape Maltings offers a wonderful shopping opportunity.
 Musical and dramatic venues include the Seckford Theatre in Woodbridge, Snape Maltings and The New Wolsey Theatre and Regent Theatre in Ipswich to name but a few.

 If medieval churches are your interest, the area has numerous examples all within easy reach and all worth a visit.
 Bury St Edmunds cathedral is also a “must see”.